 Gonadotrophin-releasing hormone (GnRH) analogues

-GnRH analogues are synthetic hormones that bring on a temporary artificial menopause by reducing the production of oestrogen.
+GnRH analogues are synthetic hormones that bring on temporary menopause by reducing the production of oestrogen.
 They're usually taken as a nasal spray or injection.

-They're only prescribed on a short-term basis (normally a maximum of six months at a time) and your symptoms may return after treatment is stopped.
+They're only usually prescribed on a short-term basis (normally 6 months at a time) and your symptoms may return after treatment is stopped.

-GnRH analogues aren't licensed as a form of contraception, so you should still use contraception in the first month while taking them until they take full effect.
+GnRH analogues aren't licensed as a form of contraception, so you should still use contraception while taking them.

 However, they have side effects such as: